cwatkins/grammarly-for-developers/examples/editor-sdk-turn-off-ui-elements/readme.md

 This demo app shows three ways to turn off UI elements in the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/editor-sdk-turn-off-ui-elements?file=/public/index.html).

 ## How it works

 The app contains a textarea with default text.
 The Grammarly Text Editor Plugin has been added to the textarea.
 The default experience will be turned on when the page loads.